How were the Chinese treated on the Goldfields and what implications did this have for Federation?

 We highly recommend Sovereign Hill’s Anti Chinese League play which takes place for 20 minutes most days in the Victoria Theatre.
 (Ask when booking)

-Teaching Kit: New Gold Mountain kit (Chinese on the Goldfields)
+Teaching Kits: Australia and Asia; New Gold Mountain kit (Chinese on the Goldfields)

 Student Activities: Victorian Goldfields Population - Using Maths in History, Chinese Miners on the Victorian Goldfields - Using Maths in History